 Student Research Assistant Application Form

-To be considered for a Student Research Assistant (undergraduate-level) or Student Research Associate (graduate-level) position position at the Center for the Economics of Human Development, please provide the following information using this form:
+To be considered for an Undergraduate Research Assistant or Graduate Research Assistant position at the Center for the Economics of Human Development, please provide the following information using this form:

 1. Curriculum Vitae or resume, including research experience and other relevant experience.
 Please also include your year in school, your expected date of graduation, and your cumulative GPA.